Barkskins (TV series): Production

 On January 6, 2016, it was announced during the Television Critics Association's annual winter press tour that National Geographic had partnered with Scott Rudin Productions to option the screen rights to Annie Proulx's then-forthcoming novel Barkskins.

 On December 3, 2018, it was reported that National Geographic had given the production a series order for a first season consisting of eight episodes.
 The series was created by Elwood Reid who was also expected to executive produce alongside Scott Rudin, Eli Bush, and Garrett Basch.
 Additional production companies involved with the series were slated to consist of Fox 21 Television Studios.
 On February 10, 2019, it was announced that David Slade would direct the pilot episode of the series and serve as an executive producer.

 Reception

 On Rotten Tomatoes, the series holds an approval rating of 55% based on 11 reviews with an average rating of 7.25/10.
 On Metacritic, the series has a weighted average score of 65 out of 100, based on 6 critics, indicating "generally favorable reviews".
+Critics and viewers also cited the inability to watch the National Geographic produced show on the NatGeo app as a contributing factors to lower than desirable viewer ratings.